 You can experience the start of a training program by signing for the free Training Test Drive, which gives you access to audio recordings of the entire first week of the AMS 3.
 Please click here to sign up for a free Become A Teacher account on the Mind in Motion Online website.
 You will receive access to the Test Drive and other resources.
 We will also add your name to the training mailing list.

-The curriculum is built around meeting four times a year, allowing for the incremental, step-by-step, progressive development of observational skills, teaching abilities, and theoretical understanding.
+The curriculum consists of four meetings a year, allowing for the incremental, step-by-step, progressive development of observational skills, teaching abilities, and theoretical understanding.

 Keep the momentum going

-Thanks to study groups, free online access to the recordings of the training, and engaging homework assignments that keep you learning between the segments.
+Thanks to study groups, online access to the recordings of the training, and engaging homework assignments, you can continue learning between the segments.

 Learn without compromise

-Rather than being limited to the outdated “lose your mind and come to your senses” of the trainings of yesteryear, the training teaches the explicit learning logic of Moshe’s method so you can understand the how and why of the method.
+Rather than being limited to the outdated “lose your mind and come to your senses” of the trainings of yesteryear, AMS 6 makes the learning logic of Moshe’s method explicit.
+That means you learn the how and why of the method.